Rambeboy/vooi-app-bot/README.md

    nano config/config.js
    ```
    and add your telegram app id and hash there.

 7. (If You Use Proxy) To configure the app, run
    ```
    nano config/proxy_list.js
    ```
    and add your proxy list there, use http proxy

-8. to start the app run
+8. To start the app run
    ```
    npm run start
    ```

 9. if any error regarding `config.js` not found, or `proxy_list.js` not found, try to copy `config` folder to `app` folder. make sure you have those file inside `config` folder.

 ### WINDOWS

 1. Open your `Command Prompt` or `Power Shell`.

 2. Clone project repository
    ```
    git clone https://github.com/Rambeboy/vooi-app.git